 Here are a few things that helped:

 * Take care of the caregiver.
 If you are any sort of creative, not creating will make you tense.
 That tension leads to impatience.
-Writing helps process daily life and release the stress.
+Writing helps us process daily life and release the stress.
 Also, the type of self-examination we all do while writing–no matter what we write– helps us become better people, better parents.

 * Accept your goals as valid.
 This is one I’ve been grappling with for several weeks now.
 My day job is both demanding and rewarding.
-If I achieve my writing goal … soon or someday … that will mean giving up this work helping others, at least doing it full time.
-Fact is, I feel an irrational guilt about taking my focus from working for the good of others and I recently had to really convince myself that I CAN go after my own happiness.
+It helps others.
+If I achieve my writing goal … someday … I will have to give up that job—at least doing it full time.
+Fact is, I feel an irrational guilt about taking my focus from working for the good of others and moving on to pursue my own happiness.
 But if I am a success … someday … I can volunteer back at my place of work.
 You’d be surprised how long it took for me to accept that—I mean really accept it.

 * Accept your limits.
 When requests come in or special events loom, it’s so damn easy to want to set aside life to prepare, but I cannot make it to work and pay the bills if I am a zombie from editing til 3am.
 If it takes an extra week, it takes that.
 For me, this was the hardest pill to swallow but now that I’m past it, I feel so much better.

 Over the past few weeks, I’ve been preparing my final manuscript for PARADOX through a foot surgery, collegian’s visit and the suicide crisis on the part of someone I love.
 Finding any time for editing has been a challenge, but in the back of my mind, I had the advantage of knowing that somebody was interested in my work, two somebodies … maybe a third.
 I developed a few strategies to help me through: